-All grades shall stress a program of English/Language arts, mathematics, science, social studies, the arts, health and physical education skills with an emphasis on State Student Performance Standards in English/Language Arts science, and mathematics.
+All grades shall stress a program of language arts, mathematics, science, social studies, the arts, health and physical education skills with an emphasis on State Student Performance Standards in reading, writing, science, and mathematics.
 Provisions are made for all students to participate fully in classroom instruction and extracurricular activities.
 No student will be denied participation because of age, sex, race, handicap, religion, national origin, or for any other reason not related to his or her individual capabilities.